Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

 Is Tenzan good for first-time visitors?

-Choose Your Final Hakone Day Trip Onsen
+Final Verdict: Choose Your Hakone Day Trip Onsen

 For most travelers planning a Hakone day trip onsen experience from Tokyo, the best strategy is simple: pick one main onsen, check the latest rules that morning, and avoid packing too many Hakone sightseeing stops into the same day.